 and research on Schubert

-Frederick made a deep study of probably the most comprehensive description of traditional western harmony ever written, the fundamental-bass theory by Simon Sechter, who was also the teacher of Anton Bruckner.
+Frederick made a deep study of one of the most comprehensive descriptions of traditional western harmony ever written, the fundamental-bass theory by Simon Sechter, who was also the teacher of Anton Bruckner.
 The resulting PhD thesis became a book, published by Edwin Mellen Press, called Simon Sechter’s Fundamental Bass Theory and its influence on the Music of Anton Bruckner.
 As part of this research Frederick found the memoirs of the composer Josef Lanz, describing his close friendship with Franz Schubert.
 This memoir was published in Music & Letters (Vol. 88, no. 2) co-authored with Rita Steblin.

 "Stocken's study... makes a vital contribution to both Bruckner and Sechter studies, and, as such, should become an important text for scholars in both fields."
 Prof. Julian Horton reviewing Simon Secher's Fundamental Bass Theory and its influence on the Music of Anton Bruckner in The Bruckner Journal.

 The Royal College of Organists and the Royal Academy of Music

 Alongside composition, Frederick has been a freelance teacher of music theory and organ throughout his career.
 Frederick teaches organ and theory of music for the Royal College of Organists and is an examiner for the RCO.
 In 2020 he is teaching the RCO’s

 first-ever webinars.
 He teaches organ at Junior Academy and supporting studies to organists at the Royal Academy of Music.
 Frederick's writing for tutors grew out of his teaching.
 He examined for the Associated Board of the Royal Schools of Music, and was a trainer of examiners for a decade.